textpattern/textpattern.github.io/installation/upgrading-textpattern.md

 ## Download latest stable release

-Go to [textpattern.com/download](https://textpattern.com/download) and download the zip package of the latest version to your local machine.
-Unzip the package into a folder on your local drive.
-Give the folder a meaningful name like `textpattern-4.6.0`, for example.
+Go to [textpattern.com/download](https://textpattern.com/download) and download the archive of the latest version to your local machine.
+Unpack the package into a folder on your local drive.
+Give the folder a meaningful name like `textpattern-4.7.3`, for example.

 ## Backup